frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Eve__ Derived from the Latin name Eva.
 - __Hal__ A masculine given name, often a diminutive form (hypocorism) of Harold or Henry or Harvey, and a nickname.
 - __Han__ A Dutch masculine given name.
 It can be a short form of Johannes or of Hendrik/Henricus.
+- __Ike__ Diminutive of Isaac.
+This was the nickname of the American president Dwight D. Eisenhower (1890-1969), based on the initial sound of his surname.
 - __Jay__ A common given name and nickname.
 It may be a nickname for Japhet, Jaymond, Jane, James, Javonne, Jamie, Jacob, Jared, Joaquin, Javad, Jeremy, Jeffrey, John, Jules, Jonathan, Joseph, Jason, Jamin, Jaylin, Jordan, Justin, Joel, Jayakumar, etc.
 - __Jeb__ A masculine given name or nickname.
 It can be derived from the initials “J.E.B.,” or from “Jebediah,” a variant of the biblical name “Jedediah.”
 - __Jed__ A masculine given name or nickname, usually of Jedediah.